AvaProtocol/OAK-docs/_docs/xcm/hrmp-channel.md

     - recipient: 2006
     - proposedMaxCapacity: 1000
     - proposedMaxMessageSize: 102400
-4. Copy and store the encoded call data for later, in this case 0x3c00d6070000e803000000900100
+4. **Copy and store the encoded call data** 0x3c00d6070000e803000000900100 for later use.
-5. Repeat step 1 to 4 to get the encoded call data for the hrmpAcceptOpenChannel.
+5. Repeat step 1 to 4 to get the encoded call data for the `hrmp.hrmpAcceptOpenChannel()`.
 ![hrmp.hrmpInitOpenChannel() Screenshot](../../../assets/img/hrmp-channel/hmrpInitOpenChannel.png)

 ## Send the encoded call via XCM
 Next, we explain how to send the payload via polkadotXcm pallet.
 Please make sure polkadot’s `pallet-xcm` pallet is integrated in your chain.

-If you have a **sudo** account on your chain, you could construct the below polkadotXcm.send() call right from it.
-However, since Turing Staging has removed sudo, we are using Governance to execute the call below.
+If you have a **sudo** account on your chain, you can use it to construct the polkadotXcm.send() call.
+However, since Turing Staging has removed sudo, we are using Governance to execute the call.
+For quick access, here is a link to an [Encoded call data example for polkadotXcm.send()](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.turing.oak.tech#/extrinsics/decode/0x29000301000314000400000000070010a5d4e81300000000070010a5d4e800060002286bee419c383c00e7070000e803000000900100140d01000001000921)

 1. Open chain A’s [polkadot.js app](https://polkadot.js.org/apps).
 2. Navigate to Governance -> Democracy, and click on Submit preimage.
 3. Within submit preimage popup, select `polkadotXcm.send` with the below parameters, copy the **preimage hash**, and submit.
-   - destination: V1 {XcmV1MultiLocation { parents: 1, interior: Here}}
+   - destination: V3 {XcmV1MultiLocation { parents: 1, interior: Here}}
    - message:
-     - V2 (or latest supported version)
+     - V3 (or latest supported version)
-     - Add 5 instructions to the message
+     - Add the below 5 instructions to the message
      - **WithdrawAsset**: {Concrete {0, Here}, Fungible {1000000000000}}

-        The value is 1,000,000,000,000 units, or 1 ROC; 1 DOT or 1 KSM is sufficient to execute this, but the parachain’s sovereign account on the relay chain needs to be sufficiently funded.
+        The phrase `Concrete {0, Here}` refers to an asset native to the recipient, such as KSM on Kusama.
+The value is 1,000,000,000,000 units, or 1 KSM, which is enough to execute the XCM.
+Keep in mind that the parachain's sovereign account on the relay chain must be adequately funded.
      - **BuyExecution**: {Concrete {0, Here}, Fungible {1000000000000}, Unlimited}

         The number value is the same as that in WithdrawAsset

-     - **Transact**: {Native, 1000000000, <encoded_call_data>}
+     - **Transact**: {Native, (1000000000, 10000), <encoded_call_data>}

-        Use the encoded call data prepared above; the second parameter is max_weight, whose value is 1,000,000,000 and can’t be wrong.
+        Use the encoded call data prepared above; the second parameter is max_weight(refTime, proofSize), whose value is (1,000,000,000, 10,000) and can’t be wrong.
      - **RefundSurplus**
      - **DepositAsset**: {Wild {All}, 1, {parents: 0, interior: X1(Parachain(2114))}}